krupdmi/multibank-automation-framework/README.md

 ✔ Pages contain **only locators**
 ✔ Services contain **interaction logic**
 ✔ Tests contain **only orchestration and assertions**
-✔ All expected values stored in external data files (DDT)
+✔ All test data stored in external files (DDT)
 ✔ Zero hard-coded assertions in test classes

 ---